treytencarey/Hello-Rust2/bevy-lua-ecs/README.md

 end
 ```

+### OS Utilities (Advanced)

+The library exposes generic OS-level utilities through `OsUtilities`:

+- `OsUtilities::bind_udp_socket(addr)` - Bind UDP sockets
+- `OsUtilities::current_time()` - Get system time
+- `OsUtilities::parse_socket_addr(addr)` - Parse network addresses

+These are used internally by networking constructors but can be used for custom resource builders that need OS-level operations.

 ### Marker Components

 For components that need to be serialized/replicated (e.g., for networking), register them as marker components: